amol124r/bigquery-cleanroom-poc/docs/50-browser-test-guide.md

 To prevent raw data visibility, you need **clean room analysis rules** (aggregation threshold, differential privacy, etc.) in addition to restricted egress.

+---

+## Related Documentation

+- **[Egress Controls Comparison](./55-egress-controls-comparison.md)**: Detailed comparison of what happens when egress controls are enabled vs disabled (or partially disabled).
+Includes findings that DCR exchanges always enforce restrictions, even when individual flags are set to `false`.